 White chocolate cheesecake.

-Covered with white chocolate cream cheese frosting.
+White chocolate cream cheese frosting.

 Do I need to say anymore?
 I can’t even find the words to explain how delicious this is.